dcunited001/dcunited001.github.io/_drafts/experimental-psychology.md

 associated with one major event.
 The event needs to have a very, very strong emotional relevance for the person.
 Severe trauma or some equally extreme positive event.

+### Active HUMINT Surveillance For Inception, Gaslighting and Risk Mitigation

+To a skeptic, this is the most reasonable explaination for false memories.
+It violates Occam's ras

+If the person is under surveillance and is known to exhibit a certain psycological trait (i.e. they talk to themselves) then, with appropriate psychological prodding, information can be gained about what false memories that are being incepted.
+If the target is under constant surveillance, then COINTELPRO-style HUMINT can gain intelligence on the person almost in real time.
+This can be done even when the person does not talk to themselves, but that makes it so much easier, especially if the target is known to ruminate and talk to themselves upon being emotionally triggered.
+If the target's social connections are tightly managed, it then only takes a small amount of gaslighting.
+If the target is the subject of an Espionage Act or DHS Terror investigation, then everyone else around the target can be threatened, leaving them alone and vulnerable with minimal record of all HUMINT interactions.

+> It is because of possibilities like this and the capabilities
+> offered by Big Data that social forensics will eventually be a field
+> of interest for law enforcement.
+Ever wonder why it's so hard to
+> investigate the psychosocial surroundings and triggers for some
+> school shooters?
+It's because a minority of them are
+> COINTELPRO-style operations, where the socioforensic evidence has
+> been artificially managed and mitigated beforehand.
+Thus, anyone who
+> goes back to investigate uncovers information that paints the
+> narrative that the public is intended to see.

 ### Repressed Memories Lead to Higher Incidence of Fallacious Memories